 You do not want to damage the knit fabric so you will need to take some precautions in this regard.
 Make use of a ballpoint machine needle or ballpoint pin so that the wool fabric does not get damaged when you start cutting and sewing it.

-Make sure that you reserve a few scraps of the wool fabric.
+Make sure that you reserve a few scraps of the merino fabric.
 The benefit of this practice is that you can test the machine settings and the needle also.
 It is essential to test the stitch with the fabric’s stretch and against the stretch also.

 You need to keep one thing in mind, and that is both the directions of the fabric will behave in a different way, and this is why you might need to alter the machine settings.
 When you start sewing your fabric, then make sure that you do not stretch it at this point in time.